 However, several studies also note there is a dearth of literature covering this potentially game-changing subject.
 But even so, using augmented reality in medical training can address several issues in studying medicine, mainly because of its potential to:

-- Simulate surgeries and procedures
+- Simulate surgeries and complex procedures

 - Aid students in visualizing difficult and complex subjects like human anatomy